-Are you a start-up device company that needs help preparing a medical device 510k submission, quality system and training?
+Are you a start-up device company that needs medical device consulting services and training for an FDA 510k submission?

-Who is Medical Device Academy, and who is our ideal consulting client?
+Who is our ideal medical device consulting client?

 What do our quality and regulatory consultants do?

 Most of our work is preparing regulatory submissions, but 20% of our work involves helping you implement your quality system.
 We can help you with your medical device regulatory submissions.
 We specialize in medical device 510k submissions, preparation of CE Marking Technical Files, and Canadian device license submissions.
 We also created a business unit that specializes in preparing and validating FDA eCopies for pre-submissions, 510k submissions, and De Novo Applications.
 Due to changes in the FDA eCopy policies, we no longer offer FDA eCopy services except to active medical device consulting clients.
 If you need to upload your own FDA eCopy, you can register for a Customer Collaboration Portal Account with the FDA so that you can upload your own submission documents electronically.

 Most of our clients are small and mid-size medical device companies that need continuing education training and quality System Auditing for compliance.
 Clients with urgent needs where time to market is critical turn to us.
 Our passion is teaching medical device professionals how to prepare for future regulations and self-monitor compliance to avoid compliance remediation.

 How are we different from other quality and regulatory consultants?